Long-range surveillance: Reconnaissance and surveillance squadrons (R&S squadrons)

-United States Army long-range surveillance units are being reorganized into the recently introduced battlefield surveillance brigades (BfSBs).
-These brigades contain a brigade headquarters and headquarters company (HHC), two Military Intelligence (MI) battalions, and a reconnaissance and surveillance (R&S) squadron.
+From 2006 to 2015, United States Army long-range surveillance units were reorganized into newly formed battlefield surveillance brigades (BfSBs).
+These brigades contained a brigade headquarters and headquarters company (HHC), two Military Intelligence (MI) battalions, and a reconnaissance and surveillance (R&S) squadron.

-The R&S squadrons conduct the same missions as RSTA units, but the R&S capabilities are vastly broader and encompass all aspects of ISR.
-Additionally, LRS units have the added capability of conducting strategic-level long-range surveillance (LRS) missions deep behind enemy lines.
-Due to this specialized capability, the R&S capability of LRS units is significantly more comprehensive than that of RSTA units.
-The missions of RSTA units may require them to make and maintain contact with the enemy, thereby forfeiting their ability to remain concealed and avoid detection and/or engagement.
-The only units within the United States Army to specialize in the capability and skill of the LRS mission are those of the LRS units within the BfSBs, Special Forces (SF) Operational Detachments-Alpha (SFODAs, ODAs, or A-Teams), and the Ranger Regimental Reconnaissance Company (RRC) of the 75th Ranger Regiment.

-The BfSB’s R&S squadron is composed of one LRS unit (i.e., Company C), which contains 15 LRS teams.
-Additionally, the R&S squadron also has two Cavalry troops (each containing two platoons) that conduct basic mounted and dismounted operations, and a headquarters and headquarters troop (HHT).
+The BfSB’s R&S squadron was composed of one LRS unit (i.e., Company C), which contains 15 LRS teams.
+Additionally, the R&S squadron also had two cavalry troops (each containing two platoons) that conducted basic mounted and dismounted operations, and a headquarters and headquarters troop (HHT).

-For a standard six-soldier LRS team, the primary method of insertion/infiltration behind enemy lines is at night by helicopter (night-time heliborne), while secondary methods include airborne and waterborne operations.
-In recent low-intensity conflicts, additional covert methods have been added to enable enhanced operational capabilities.
-Airborne reconnaissance missions are conducted by the three aforementioned types of United States Army units: LRS units, SF ODAs, and the Ranger RRC.
+For a standard six-soldier LRS team, the primary method of insertion/infiltration behind enemy lines was at night by helicopter (night-time heliborne), while secondary methods included airborne and waterborne operations.
+In recent low-intensity conflicts, additional covert methods were added to enable enhanced operational capabilities.

-Contrast with Reconnaissance, Surveillance, and Target Acquisition (RSTA) Units
+Contrast with reconnaissance, surveillance, and target acquisition (RSTA) units

-Although both are types of units in the United States Army, LRS units (Airborne Infantry) are not to be confused with the newer concept of RSTA units (non-Airborne Cavalry).
+Although both are types of units in the United States Army, LRS units were not the same as RSTA units.

-As part of the Army-wide transfer to brigade combat teams (BCTs), all combat divisions and separate brigades are transitioning to RSTA units.
-RSTA units also have added light vehicle support in the form of Humvees (HMMWVs) and M3 Bradley Cavalry Fighting Vehicles (CFVs), due to being commissioned as Cavalry.
+During the Army-wide transfer to brigade combat teams (BCTs), all combat divisions and separate brigades have transitioned to RSTA units.
+RSTA units have added light vehicle support in the form of Humvees (HMMWVs) and M3 Bradley Cavalry Fighting Vehicles (CFVs), due to being commissioned as Cavalry.
+RSTA squadrons also feature a company-sized dismounted reconnaissance troop, typically composed of infantry scouts, which conducts dismounted reconnaissance and surveillance operations.

-LRS units, in contrast, do not utilize a larger vehicle support element.
-As previously stated, RSTA units are not Airborne-capable, whereas most LRS units are.
-However, exceptions are the RSTA squadrons of the 2nd BCT (Airborne), 11th Airborne Division; the 173rd Airborne BCT; and the four RSTA units in the 82nd Airborne Division).
+LRS units, in contrast, did not utilize a larger vehicle support element.
+Most RSTA units are not Airborne-capable, whereas most LRS units were.
+Exceptions typically include the RSTA squadrons of airborne infantry BCTs, such as the 2nd BCT (Airborne), 11th Airborne Division; the 173rd Airborne BCT; and the four RSTA units in the 82nd Airborne Division).

-By doctrine, RSTA units do not require their leadership positions to be filled by Ranger-qualified commissioned and noncommissioned officers, whereas LRS units desire additional skills and special qualifications.